Bomin75/notes/content/BIOA01/Cell Biology and Metabolism/index.md

 - HGT of Carotenoid genes from fungi to Aphids
 - HGT of ubiquitine genes from insects to fungi

-Note: ghost plant cannto photosynthesize -> steal from fungi
+Note: ghost plant cannt photosynthesize -> steal carbon source from mycorrhizal fungi
-Note: red maple leaves still can perform photosynthesis through other yellow/brown coloured pigments
+Note: red maple leaves still can perform photosynthesis through other yellow/brown coloured pigments e.g., carotenoid (in cold weather, separation happens and leaves recieve less nutrition -> not enough to synthesize chlorophylls)

 ## Cell Cycle